MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

     If card value > 10

         Set card value to 10

+    else

         If card value is 1 and total score < 10

             Set card value to 11

+        End if

     End if